RobHofmann/HomeAssistant-PhilipsAndroid2014/README.md

 NOTE: Credits fully go to SirGilbot which made this modification based on the original Philips HASS component.
 I've contacted him and am awaiting his reply.
 I will probably be adding features in the future.

-I'll be trying to get this module available through HACS for easy installation.

 Tested on:
 * Philips 55PUS9109/12 (2014)
 * Home-Assistant